Gut Health

 Remember how we talked about the “germiness” of kids?
 Well, not all of those germs are good ones!
 As a result, children are treated with antibiotics much more often than adults.[1]

 And while those antibiotics kill off the bad bacteria, they also eliminate the colonies of good bacteria.
-Probiotics help your child’s body restore good bacteria before the bad ones have a chance to “take over” their gut.
+Probiotics help your child’s body rebuild good bacteria, ideally before the bad ones have a chance to “take over” their gut.

 Antibiotics are also known to cause digestive side effects, including nausea, vomiting, bloating, indigestion, and diarrhea.
 Giving your child the right gut support after (and during) a round of antibiotics can help ease these and other GI issues that might occur.